Frequently Asked Questions

 A : Yes, you can apply for exemptions for prior learning, which includes formal study undertaken in recognised tertiary institutions in New Zealand, including universities, colleges and other post-secondary education institutions.

 Q : How do I apply for exemptions?

-A : it is easy, click on the following link and follow the instructions.
+A : it is easy, click here and follow the instructions.